Sustainable Packaging

 Who Should Attend?

-This course is designed for sustainability professionals, packaging engineers, regulatory specialists, and industry leaders looking to implement sustainable packaging practices within their organizations.
+This course is designed for package designers and engineers, sustainability and circular economy leaders, packaging buyers and procurement teams, brand and marketing professionals, and industry decision-makers who are responsible for implementing sustainable packaging practices within their organizations.

 Course Sessions